BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 ## How to make other loose file mods compatible with Unique Tav

+## General usage such as changing tattoo colors

 ## Common issues, user errors and how to fix them

+## Other information